Abd Allah ibn al-Zubayr: Military career

 Uthman appointed Ibn al-Zubayr to the commission charged with the recension of the Qur'an.
 During the rebel siege of Uthman's house in June 656, the caliph put Ibn al-Zubayr in charge of his defense and he was reportedly wounded in the fighting.
-In the aftermath of Uthman's assassination, Ibn al-Zubayr fought alongside his father and his aunt A'isha against the partisans of Uthman's successor, Caliph Ali, at the Battle of the Camel in Basra in December.
-Al-Zubayr was killed, while Ibn al-Zubayr was wounded sparring with one of Ali's commanders, Malik al-Ashtar.
-Ali was victorious and Ibn al-Zubayr returned with A'isha to Medina, later taking part in the arbitration to end the First Fitna (Muslim civil war) in Adhruh or Dumat al-Jandal.
+In the aftermath of Uthman's assassination, Abd Allah fought alongside his father and his aunt Aisha against the partisans of Uthman's successor, the caliph Ali, at the Battle of the Camel in Basra in December.
+Zubayr ibn al-Awwam was killed, while Ibn al-Zubayr was wounded sparring with one of Ali's commanders, Malik ibn al-Harith.
+Ali was victorious and Ibn al-Zubayr returned with Aisha to Medina, later taking part in the arbitration to end the First Fitna in Adhruh or Dumat al-Jandal.
 During the talks, he counseled Abd Allah ibn Umar to pay for the support of Amr ibn al-As.
 Ibn al-Zubayr inherited a significant fortune from his father.

 Revolt

 Opposition to the Umayyads

 Ibn al-Zubayr did not oppose Mu'awiya I's accession to the caliphate in 661 and remained largely inactive during the course of his reign.
 However, he refused to recognize Mu'awiya's nomination of his son Yazid I as his successor in 676.
 When Yazid acceded following his father's death in 680, Ibn al-Zubayr again rejected his legitimacy, despite Yazid having the backing of the Arab tribesmen of Syria who formed the core of the Umayyad military.
 In response, Yazid charged al-Walid ibn Utba ibn Abi Sufyan, the governor of Medina, with gaining Ibn al-Zubayr's submission, but he evaded the authorities and escaped to Mecca.
 He was joined there by Ali's son Husayn, who too had refused submission to Yazid.
-Husayn and his supporters made a stand against the Umayyads in Karbala in 680, but were killed and Husayn was slain.
+Husayn and his supporters made a stand against the Umayyads in Karbala in 680, but Husayn and most of his relatives and companions were killed in the battle there.